Editor’s Diary: In Search Of Treasure

 John Sandoe Bookshop

-Stuart heads to London – and he can’t resist a visit to his favourite type of shop…
+In honour of Independent Bookshop Week, we’re revisiting an Editor’s Diary entry from last summer, where Stuart headed to London – and couldn’t resist a visit to his favourite type of shop…

 What makes a good story?
 Is it the characters, the plot, the style of the writing, the atmosphere, or all of the above?